How to Use Volume Eating: Eat More Food with Less Calories

 - I can swap ice cream for yogurt or a lighter version of ice cream and add berries to that

 There is no set way, you get to personalize each meal.

 When meal planning I like to start with my base of the meal, this is normally my protein source.
-Let’s say I am having Spaghetti.
+Let’s say I am having spaghetti.
 The main part will be the meat sauce and pasta.
 So how can I add volume?
-If I want to make my sauce have more volume I can lentils, tofu or even diced mushrooms.
-For the rest of the spaghetti I can add vegetables like mushrooms, zucchini, spinach or maybe I use spaghetti squash instead of all or some of the pasta.
+If I want to make my sauce have more volume I can add lentils, tofu or even diced mushrooms.
+For the rest of the spaghetti I can add vegetables like mushrooms, zucchini, spinach or maybe I use spaghetti squash instead of all or some of the pasta noodles.
 The meal now has less pasta per portion and more vegetables.

 10 Tips for Volume Eating

 - Swap a fatty meat for lean meat, use ground turkey or a leaner ground beef for lasagna